nahuakang/nahua.dev/content/posts/my-programming-story.md

 More and more people are pondering software development as a career.
 There are many great blogs about how to make the transition to software, but I want to offer a sincere, candid account of all the failures that went into my path to software.

 However, while learning programming can be a enlightening experience, software engineering isn't a career suitable for everyone.
-Therefore, instead of focusing on making it into software, I wish my story reveals some concepts about how to **remake our _self_** in this fast-changing age.
+Therefore, instead of focusing on making it into software, I wish my story reveals some universal concepts on how to **remake our _self_** in this fast-changing age.

 After all, being able to remake ourselves is the ultimate skill that would help us get closer to happiness and fulfillment in our life and work.
-I hope this blog post offers you some inspiration in taking some calculated risks to change your life, your career path, and your state of mind.
+I hope this blog post offers you some inspiration in taking calculated risks to change your life, your career path, and your state of mind.

 ## Back to the Origin
 In the fall of 2006, I entered one of the most prestigious high schools in Fujian, China with flying marks.
 I ranked as the top student in my middle school and among the top 30 best students in my city's annual high school entrance exam.
 My blood was pumped with confidence and I felt I was a smart cookie destined for greatness.

 {{< figure src="/img/my_programming_story/hackers_and_painters.jpg" caption="Hackers & Painters" position="center" style="height: 50vw; margin: 0 auto;" >}}

 Around this time, I developed an admiration for **hackers** after reading the Chinese translation of Eric S. Raymond's blog post, [How to Become a Hacker](http://www.catb.org/esr/faqs/hacker-howto.html) and a few poorly translated chapters of Paul Graham's [Hackers and Painters](http://www.paulgraham.com/hp.html).
-The kind of personality and character revealed by Raymond and Graham's writings as well as the meritocratic community of the hacker community deeply resonated with the yet-to-be-developed values of mine. (_Note: Steven Levy's Hackers: Heroes of the Computer Revolution is a great book that I only encountered over a decade later._)
+The kind of personality and character revealed by Raymond and Graham's writings as well as the meritocratic community of the hacker community deeply resonated with the yet-to-be-developed values of mine. (_Note: Steven Levy's Hackers: Heroes of the Computer Revolution is a great book that I only encountered over a decade later._).

 With encouragement from my high school best friend who knew programming already, I signed up for a weekend Pascal crash course offered by my high school.
 As I entered a room full of blue DOS screens on a fateful, humid Saturday morning, I was frightened.